 Read more: Military Allowances Guide

-You are required to serve a minimum time in uniform before you can apply for GI Bill benefits.
-For those on active duty today, the minimum is typically 90 days, but that may vary depending on when you joined the military.
+You are required to serve a minimum time in uniform before you can apply for GI Bill education benefits.
+For those on active duty today, the minimum is typically 90 days, which may vary depending on when you joined the military.

-The GI Bill pays tuition, fees, and other expenses at participating schools.
-You may find the entire cost of your basic education is covered in some cases, and in others, you may need supplemental assistance from options like the Yellow Ribbon Program, state veteran education resources, etc.
+The GI Bill pays participating schools tuition, fees, and other expenses.
+You may find the entire cost of your basic education is covered in some cases.
+In others, you may need supplemental assistance from options like the Yellow Ribbon Program, state veteran education resources, etc.

 Read More: The Yellow Ribbon Program and how it can enhance your GI Bill.